Hotel Rwanda: Filming

 Principal filming was shot on location in Kigali, Rwanda, and Johannesburg, South Africa.
+The real Hôtel des Mille Collines was not used in the film.
+Instead, a vacant hospital in South Africa was the primary filming location.
 Paul Rusesabagina was consulted during the writing of the film.
 Although the character of Colonel Oliver played by Nolte is fictional in nature, the role was inspired by the UN force commander for UNAMIR, Roméo Dallaire.
 Ugandan president Yoweri Museveni, then-Rwandan president Juvénal Habyarimana, and Rwandan Patriotic Front leader (now president) Paul Kagame appear in archive television footage in the film.

 The producers of the film partnered with the United Nations Foundation to create the International Fund for Rwanda, which supported United Nations Development Programme initiatives assisting Rwandan survivors.
 "The goal of the film is not only to engage audiences in this story of genocide but also to inspire them to help redress the terrible devastation," said George.

 Soundtrack

 The original motion picture soundtrack for Hotel Rwanda was released by the Commotion label on 11 January 2005.
 It features songs written by Wyclef Jean, Deborah Cox, and others.
 The music for the film was composed by Rupert Gregson-Williams, Andrea Guerra, and the Afro Celt Sound System, while being edited by Michael Connell.